 Camp LEAD - Leadership | Empowerment | Advocacy | Development

-Camp LEAD is a week long, immersive leadership camp that helps youth with disabilities develop self-advocacy and social skills while giving them work experience and career exposure in the natural resources industry.
-This camp is made possible through our partnership with Youth Transition Program (YTP; a branch of Oregon Vocational Rehabilitation Services-ORVS), and Oregon State Parks, with support from the US Forest Service.
+Camp LEAD is a week long, immersive leadership camp that employs and empowers youth with disabilities.
+Campers develop self-advocacy and social skills while gaining work experience and career exposure in the natural resources industry.
+This camp is made possible through our partnership with Oregon Vocational Rehabilitation Services (OVRS) and Oregon State Parks, with support from the US Forest Service and Oregon Department of Education.

 - Camping gear is provided.